 If damage to the crop is observed in the efficacy trials or if phytotoxic effects can be expected, trials examining this risk are required.
 For herbicides and plant growth regulators, selectivity trials including the 2N dose are always required.
+Specific selectivity trials for herbicides and plant growth regulators for minor wheat species such as spelt and durum are required as they are not the same species as common wheat.
 Differences in growing conditions, e.g., day-length that may influence the risk of phytotoxicity should be considered when locating the trials.
 For details on the number of recommended trials in the Northern Zone, see Annex 1.